usds/medicaid-renewals-playbook/manual-renewals/eligibility-workers.md

 ## Pitfalls

-Be aware of possible friction between eligibility workers and thier management.
-Talk of reducing workload can easily be mis-interepreted as an excuse to reduce staff.
+Be aware of possible friction between eligibility workers and their management.
+Talk of reducing workload can easily be mis-interpreted as an excuse to reduce staff.
 These organizations are currently almost universally completely underwater: phrase things in that context.
 There's already too much work to do with the existing staff, backlogs are growing, etc.